Mengyuliu0520/cps-research-group/content/authors/fanxin-kong/_index.md

 ---

-吳恩達 is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Dr. Fanxin Kong is a tenure-track assistant professor in the Department of Electrical Engineering and Computer Science at Syracuse University.
+Before that, he worked with Prof. Insup Lee as a postdoctoral researcher in the PRECISE Center at University of Pennsylvania.
+He obtained his Ph.D. in Computer Science at McGill University under the supervision of Prof. Xue Liu.